Johnson-Rachel/Biomial-Expansion/README.md

 # Accomplishments that we're proud of

-# What's next for Binomial Expansion
+# What's next for Biomial Expansion